 What are SYNJARDY and SYNJARDY XR?

-SYNJARDY and SYNJARDY XR are prescription medicines that contain 2 diabetes medicines, empagliflozin (JARDIANCE) and metformin.
-SYNJARDY and SYNJARDY XR can be used along with diet and exercise to improve blood sugar in adults with type 2 diabetes, and can be used in adults with type 2 diabetes who have known cardiovascular (CV) disease when both empagliflozin and metformin are appropriate and empagliflozin is needed to reduce the risk of CV death.
-The effectiveness of SYNJARDY and SYNJARDY XR at reducing the risk of cardiovascular death has not been studied.
+SYNJARDY and SYNJARDY XR are prescription medicines that contain 2 diabetes medicines, empagliflozin (JARDIANCE) and metformin hydrochloride.
+SYNJARDY and SYNJARDY XR can be used along with diet and exercise to improve blood sugar in adults with type 2 diabetes, and can be used in adults with type 2 diabetes who have known cardiovascular (CV) disease when empagliflozin (JARDIANCE), one of the medicines in SYNJARDY and SYNJARDY XR, is needed to reduce the risk of CV death.

-SYNJARDY and SYNJARDY XR are not for people with type 1 diabetes, or for people with diabetic ketoacidosis (increased ketones in the blood or urine).
+SYNJARDY and SYNJARDY XR are not for people with type 1 diabetes.
+It may increase their risk of diabetic ketoacidosis (increased ketones in the blood or urine).

 IMPORTANT SAFETY INFORMATION

 Lactic acidosis (a build-up of lactic acid in the blood).
-Metformin, one of the medicines in SYNJARDY and
+Metformin hydrochloride, one of the medicines in SYNJARDY and

 SYNJARDY XR, can cause lactic acidosis, a rare but serious condition that can cause death.
 Lactic acidosis is